 An enrolled agent is a tax professional with authorization from the federal government to represent taxpayers before the Internal Revenue Service (IRS) at all levels.
 Enrolled agents have unlimited practice rights.
 This means they can advise and represent individuals, corporations, trusts or any other entity required to file taxes.

 An EA can prepare your tax return for you as well as advise you on any tax-related concerns.
-Furthermore, if you need to deal with the IRS in any capacity – for instance, in an audit – an EA can represent you, providing you with an expertise you wouldn’t otherwise have.
+Furthermore, if you need to deal with the IRS in any capacity – for instance, in an audit – an EA can represent you, providing you with the expertise you wouldn’t otherwise have.

 Enrolled Agent vs. Other Tax Professionals